-When you are trying to establish a healthy and balanced sleep routine, the most common thing that will upset your best intentions and hard work is encountering a sleep regression.
+When you are trying to establish healthy sleep habits and a balanced sleep routine, the most common thing that will upset your best intentions and hard work is encountering a sleep regression.

-So let’s break down why sleep regressions happen; when they commonly occur and give you the best and most actionable advice to help you get through this tricky time without undoing all of your hard work.
+So let’s break down why sleep regressions happen; when they commonly occur and give you actionable advice to help you get through this tricky time without undoing all of your hard work.

 What Is A Sleep Regression?

-A sleep regression is a short time in which your child’s sleep pattern becomes disrupted by them fighting sleep, waking more often and struggling to fall back asleep usually as a result of developmental leaps.
+A sleep regression is a short period of time in which your child’s healthy sleep habits and sleep pattern become disrupted by them fighting sleep, waking more often and struggling to fall back asleep.

 Common signs that your child is going through a sleep regression include: